mmusal/OpenCLUsage/README.md

 5) How to use cmdSTAN
 6) Experimental Results
 #The program to run is:

 for i in {1..3}; do ./rpubsfirststan sample num_warmup=100000 num_samples=50000 data file=./firstopenCL.r output file=output file=withcl_${i} opencl platform=0 device=1 &done

 but in order to run this the things that need to be done:
+a) What type of GPU s do you have?
+I have NVIDIA 3090 so I need to install CUDA for the OpenCL runtime. .
+b) I am assuming you have already installed STAN.
+c)